cisco/cisco-network-puppet-module/README.md

 The `ciscopuppet` module must be installed on the Puppet Master server.
 Please see [Puppet Labs: Installing Modules](https://docs.puppetlabs.com/puppet/latest/reference/modules_installing.html) for general information on Puppet module installation.

 ### Puppet Agent
 The Puppet Agent requires installation and setup on each device.
 Agent setup can be performed as a manual process or it may be automated.
-For more information please see the [README-agent-install.md](docs/README-agent-install.md) document for detailed instructions on agent installation and configuration on Cisco Nexus  and IOS XR devices.
+For more information please see the [README-agent-install.md](docs/README-agent-install.md) document for detailed instructions on agent installation and configuration on Cisco Nexus devices.

 #### Artifacts